 The products are stacked onto pallets, stretch wrapped and barcoded for traceability.

-Chemical, microbial and sensory tests are conducted on the finished product to ensure that it meets safety and quality requirements.
+Chemical, microbial and sensory tests are conducted on the finished product to ensure that safety and quality requirements are met.

 Prior to loading of the product, the cleanliness of the interior of both the transport vehicle (truck) and the shipping container are checked.